Yang Shangkun: Presidency

 Throughout the 1980s and early 1990s, Yang Shangkun was hugely influential within the People's Liberation Army.
 Yang and his younger half-brother, Yang Baibing, purged China's military of any officers who had not sufficiently supported the government's violent crackdown on students.
 Yang then began an organized attempt to fill as many senior military positions as possible with his supporters, generating an attitude of resentment among other military elders, who accused Yang of attempting to dominate the army and possibly challenge Deng's authority by developing a "Yang family clique".
 When Yang resisted the rise of Jiang Zemin (who had been the Party secretary of Shanghai), whom Deng began to groom to succeed him as paramount leader, party elders, including Deng himself forced Yang to retire in 1993, along with some of his family.

 Later life

 According to Voice of America, before Yang Shangkun died in 1998, he allegedly told army doctor Jiang Yanyong that the crackdown on 4 June had been the most serious mistake committed by Li Peng and the Communist Party in its history, a mistake that Yang believed he could not correct, but which he believed would eventually be corrected.

 Yang died on 14 September 1998, aged 91.
 His official obituary described him as "a great proletarian revolutionary, a statesman, a military strategist, a staunch Marxist, an outstanding leader of the party, the state, and the people's army."
-On 2001, the ashes of Yang and his wife were interred at a cemetery named after him in Tongnan District, Chongqing.
+In 2001, the ashes of Yang and his wife were interred at a cemetery named after him in Tongnan District, Chongqing.

 Personal life

 In 1929, he married Li Bozhao, a woman who participated in the Long March alongside Yang.
+She had studied in the Soviet Union and even learned yablochko in Moscow.
 They had three sons.